agentydragon/agentydragon.github.io/posts/2016-10-05-knowledge-base-completion.markdown

 *This blog post is mirrored on [my personal homepage](http://rny.cz/posts/2016-10-05-knowledge-base-completion.html), and also soon on eClub's blog.*

-My name is Michal and I came to [eClub Prague](https://eclubprague.com/) to write an awesome master's thesis.
+My name is Michal and I came to [eClub Prague](https://eclubprague.com/) to work on an awesome master's thesis.
-I am interested in applications of AI and ML and I sought the mentorship of [Petr Baudiš aka Pasky](http://pasky.or.cz/).
+I am interested in AI and ML applications and I sought the mentorship of [Petr Baudiš aka Pasky](http://pasky.or.cz/).
 The project we settled on for me is researching *knowledge base completion*.

-So, you may have head of knowledge bases. *Knowledge bases*, also known as *knowledge graphs*, are basically knowledge represented as graphs: vertices are entities (e.g., <code>Patricia Churchland</code>, <code>neurophilosophy</code>,
+You may already know something about knowledge bases. *Knowledge bases*, also known as *knowledge graphs*, are basically knowledge represented as graphs: vertices are entities (e.g., <code>Patricia Churchland</code>, <code>neurophilosophy</code>,
 <code>University of Oxford</code>) and edges are relations between